markwinter/GroveMonitoring/README.md

 ## Grove Monitoring

-Python Server that reads Grove Room Sensors and exports the values for Prometheus scraping
+Python3 server that reads Grove Room Sensors and exports the values for Prometheus scraping

 The sensors are read every 5 seconds